How to Wear A Kashmiri Shawl for Every Occasion

 Evening Glamour

-The classic drape showcases your shawl’s embroidery and craftsmanship to maximum effect, making it ideal for dinner parties or cultural events.
+The classic shoulder drape showcases your shawl’s embroidery and craftsmanship to maximum effect, making it ideal for dinner parties or cultural events.
 Let the artisanal details become the focal point of your ensemble.

 Sun-Kissed Day Out